 When you’re not using these muscles, they should be at rest.
 The final place is elongation or relaxation.
 So a Kegel is one position (flexed) but you need to be able to access the full range of all three stages throughout your day, depending on what you need.
 You need the contraction for continence, and you need to access the elongation position for complete elimination.
 The rest position is vitally important so that you can go between the two positions anytime.

-The answer to your second question is no, not every woman should be doing Kegels.
+No, not everyone should be doing Kegels.
 You could be leaking if your muscles are stuck in elongation, or if your muscles are stuck in flexion.
 The idea is, you’re not able to access that full breadth and width of our muscles, regardless of which position you’re stuck in.
 So a Kegel is not a one-size-fits all.
 In fact, in therapy, I rarely talk about doing Kegels until several sessions in.
 There are so many other important things to talk about and address before you even get to Kegels.

 Also, Kegels are not for everyone.
 Especially if you’re experiencing things like pelvic pain, or a sense of tightness down there.
 You need to rehab your floor like any other muscle in your body, which requires a full range of motion.

-A Kegel is something that’s great for women to do before they get pregnant.
-But when a woman is pregnant, we really want to think about what we can do to relax the pelvic floor, so that we can have an easier, less traumatic birth.
+A Kegel is something that’s great for people to do before they get pregnant.
+But during pregnancy, we really want to think about what we can do to relax the pelvic floor, so that we can have an easier, less traumatic birth.
 When your pelvic floor is tight, you’re not accessing the full elasticity and potential of those muscles.

-Elongation can be addressed many ways, but an easy way that women can begin is starting to relax some of the external muscles that are coming into our pelvic floor.
+Elongation can be addressed many ways, but an easy way to begin is by starting to relax some of the external muscles that are coming into our pelvic floor.
 Our inner thighs, outer thighs, hips and glutes are all muscular connection points to the pelvic floor, and you can start by releasing some of those external attachments.
 A really easy way to do this is with a foam roller, which you can do while you’re on the floor, watching TV or playing with your kids.
 It comes back to those 23 hours I mentioned earlier.
-What are you doing throughout your day (and not just in 1 hours of exercise) that can help you connect you back to that pelvic floor?
+What are you doing throughout your day — and not just in 1 hour of exercise — that can help you connect you back to that pelvic floor?
 Those little moments we can sneak in are gold.